 Soft launching implies releasing an app or game in a secondary market.
 For example, many game developers launch their app in markets like New Zealand or Norway to gather user feedback and unveil some bugs before the worldwide app launch.
 A soft launch can also be used to test your ASO strategy.
 It allows you to understand keyword performance and test which creative generates the highest conversion rate.

-Generate Buzz through Pre-Order (iOS) or Pre-Register (Android)
+Create buzz through pre-order (iOS) or pre-register (Android)

 You can build excitement and an audience for your app by making it available for pre-order (App Store) or pre-register (Google Play).
 Your app will appear in the store, but instead of downloading the app, users can pre-register for it.
 Then, once the app is released, users will receive a notification and the app will automatically be downloaded on the device (for Google Play, users have to opt in for the app to be automatically downloaded).

 Pre-order apps have their own (simplified) app page and can appear anywhere in the App Store (search results and even the “Today” tab and “Apps” or “Games” tab if it’s featured).
 Pre-order apps are indexed in the store and can rank on the keywords targeted in the metadata.
 This allows you to test keyword and creative performance early on.

 Also, apps available for pre-registration on the Google Play are searchable in the store.
 To encourage users to pre-register for your app, Google provides the option to offer “pre-registration rewards” – an in-app product such as a special character or extra lives that users will receive after the app is released.
 Developers can also provide a Google Play Instant experience, which allows users to engage with the app or game before the official launch.
 This can help to drive pre-launch buzz and engagement.